 9. All applicants are asked to read and adhere to the CASPA Professional Code of Conduct available on the CASPA web site.

-- Admission Status: Candidates with all prerequisites completed will be recommended for full admission status.
+- Admission Status: Candidates with a conferred bachelor’s degree and with all prerequisites completed will be recommended for full admission status.

-- Candidates with outstanding prerequisites will be recommended for provisional admission status.
+- Candidates with a bachelor’s degree in progress and/or outstanding prerequisites will be recommended for provisional admission status.
 The number of candidates recommended for admission will be determined annually by the PA program class size.

-- Admission Alternates: A limited number of applicants will be selected as alternates and will generally be notified of their admission status on or before June 1.
+- Admission Alternates: A limited number of applicants will be selected as alternates and will generally be notified of their admission status by June 1.
 Applicants not admitted from the alternate list must reapply, if they wish to be considered in subsequent years.
 Rank or position on the alternate list will not be disclosed to candidates due to its dynamic nature.
 (See FAQs.)

 - Non-Acceptance: Applicants denied admission will be notified in writing.
 Candidates wishing to be considered in a subsequent admission cycle must reapply and must satisfy all admission requirements for that cycle.